 I’m fascinated by tribal patterns.
 The secret language that kept a community of people connected.
-It’s a beautiful indulgence to have these patterns as decorations for our home, but it is part of our fascination with cultures distant from our own that is of interest.
-To imagine these patterns as a backdrop to our travel stories.
+It’s a beautiful indulgence to have these patterns as decorations for our home, but it is part of our fascination with cultures distant from our own that are of interest.
+Imagine these patterns as a backdrop to our travel stories.

-Fluorescent green attacking hot pink shapes may seem outragous but it makes for a stunning one off rug.
-And these are one offs.
+Fluorescent green attacking hot pink shapes may seem outrageous but it makes for a stunning one-off rug.
+And these are one-offs.
 If you are lucky enough to pick up one of these rugs cherish the years of skill contained in these pieces.
-Of course the most famous of the Berber rugs is the eminently present criss-crossing rugs we have all seen a million times but never get old.
+Of course, the most famous of the Berber rugs are the eminently present crisscrossing rugs we have all seen a million times but never get old.

 I think of these pieces as stories of history we can only dream of.
 As you tell the story of how this rug appears in your home consider the deeper story of the meaning behind the woven designs.

-When I visited Fes I met the owner of a weaving studio who produces fine silk and cotton textiles.
-Their products were beautiful but I wanted to mix up the colours.
+When I visited Fes I met the owner of a weaving studio that produces fine silk and cotton textiles.
+Their products were beautiful but I wanted to mix up the colors.
 I had bright pink and white in my head as a nice mix.
 I asked the weavers to go ahead and produce a small batch for my shop.

-On receipt of the blankets, I noticed that every one had a different motif woven into the middle of the blanket.
+On receipt of the blankets, I noticed that everyone had a different motif woven into the middle of the blanket.
 When I asked about this I was told the weavers weave their own shapes.
-How strange I thought, don’t they follow a pattern.
-I know realise that this makes each blanket unique, it’s the weavers blanket not mine.
-I’m merely passing it on the next owner.
+How strange I thought, don’t they follow a pattern?
+I now realise that this makes each blanket unique, it’s the weaver’s blanket, not mine.
+I’m merely passing it on to the next owner.